iainquayle/whoberi/README.md

 ei = 150.00
 ```

+## Git

+Store your books in a git repo.
+The pipeline rewrites CSVs in place (dedup + sort by date); commit before running on real data.

 ## Caveats

-- Pipeline commands **rewrite CSVs in place**: dedup by row hash and sort by `date`.
-Commit your books before running on real data.
-- Handlers are user-supplied — none ship with the package.
+- Handlers are user-supplied; none ship with the package.

 ## More